Peru: Mining

-The country is heavily dependent on mining for the export of raw materials, which represented 61.3% of exports in 2023.
-In 2019, the country was the world's second largest producer of copper and zinc, eighth largest producer of gold, third largest producer of lead, the fourth largest producer of tin, the fifth largest producer of boron, and the fourth largest producer of molybdenum – not to mention gas and of oil.
-In 2023, it was the third largest producer of silver globally.
-The country has an expectant competitive position in global mining, maintaining mining leadership in Latin America and a solid mining history and trajectory little industrialized; Peru suffers from the international variation of commodity prices.
+Peru is heavily dependent on mining for the export of raw materials, which represented 61.3% of exports in 2023.
+In 2019, the country was the world's second largest producer of copper and zinc, eighth largest producer of gold, third largest producer of lead, the fourth largest producer of tin, the fifth largest producer of boron, and the fourth largest producer of molybdenum and in 2023, it was the third largest producer of silver globally.

 The Yanacocha mine in Cajamarca is the main source of gold extraction in Peru.
 It is considered the largest gold mine in South America and the second largest in the world.
 In 2005, 3,333,088 oz of gold were produced.
 An indicator of mining growth can be seen in mining exports, having grown from US$1,447 million in 1990 to US$39,639 million in 2023.

+Peru has also devoted a significant portion of its land to oil extraction.
+The country has a expectant competitive position in global mining, maintaining mining leadership in Latin America and a solid mining history and trajectory little industrialized.

+Oil was discovered in the Peruvian Amazon and northern coast in the early 20th century.
+The first significant oilfield was in the Piura region in Negritos, and was managed by the International Petroleum Company, a branch of Standard Oil of New Jersey; the second major oil producer was Lobitos Oil Co., located in Lobitos.
+From 1918 to 1920 Peru was one of the top producers of oil in South America.
+In 1968 the government nationalized the petroleum industry and renamed it Petroperú—petroleum was now controlled by the state.
+Peru devoted its resources to expanding its export sector, and by the 1980s almost a quarter of Peru's exports was oil.

+The state has built a reliance on the oil industry for its income, and in turn has disregarded the environmental and societal impacts of extraction.
+Studies have shown that water resources near oil refineries have been contaminated with toxic metals and petroleum hydrocarbons, and Peru has multiple cases of oil spills which have polluted the surface water.
+Peru relies on groundwater and rivers for its water, yet the local communities have been forced to drink the contaminated water due to a lack of oil clean up.